Scarabyte/SSW690-Project/docs/ArchitectureDescription.md

   * __Performance__: The architecture should optimize performance above other quality characteristics.
 This is because a poor performing application will fail to achieve the desired functionality, regardless of whether extensibility and modularity have been achieved.

 ## 3. Logical Architecture
-TBD: Assigned to TBD
+TBD: Assigned to Keith

 ## 4. Process Architecture
-TBD: Assigned to TBD
+TBD: Assigned to Adam

 ## 5. Development Architecture
-TBD: Assigned to TBD

-## 6. Physical Architecture
-TBD: Assigned to TBD
+TBD: Assigned to Sapana

-## 7. Scenarios
+## 6. Scenarios
-TBD: Assigned to TBD
+TBD: Assigned to Rak